Financial Policy

 CREDIT CARDS

-The Library Director’s credit card statement is reviewed monthly by the Treasurer of the Board or Board Chair.
+credit card statement is reviewed quarterly by the Treasurer of the Board and the Board Chair.

 FIXED ASSET CAPITALIZATION POLICY